About AIP Conference Proceedings

 - useful or interesting background information

 - No abstract-only papers: We regret that single-page (abstract-only) “articles” are not considered suitable for AIP Conference Proceedings so we ask editors to reject them.
-Any abstract-only article submitted for publication will be excluded from the proceedings.
+If submitted to AIP they will be excluded from the proceedings.

 - Merit: Does the work demonstrate merit through its rigor, accuracy, and correctness?